Nicologies/PrExtras/README.md

 it will output the follow parameters

 - `teamcity.build.pull_req.branch_name`: the branch name of the pull request or branch being built
+- `teamcity.build.pull_req.base_branch_name`: the base branch name of the pull request or branch being built
 - `teamcity.build.pull_req.is_pull_req`: true if building a pull request, false otherwise.
 - `teamcity.build.pull_req.author_email`: the pull request author's email
 - `teamcity.build.pull_req.author`: the author